NCAR/HPC-Docs/docs/storage-systems/stratus/index.md

 - CISL will create only one admin account per lab.
 The admin will be able to create accounts for other users.
-Because the secret key-based logins do not expire, the admin will also delete accounts as appropriate – for example, when a user leaves NCAR.
+Because the secret key-based logins do not expire, the admin will also delete accounts as appropriate – for example, when a user leaves NSF NCAR.

 ## Requesting account